-The morning was so chill.
-Once Disney’s Hollywood Studios (formerly MGM) was open, we headed on over there.
-The feeling was that if the Magic Kingdom was staying open until 6am on Thursday morning, we should take advantage of other parks as much as possible during the regular day.
+Once Hollywood Studios (formerly MGM) was open, we headed on over there.
+The feeling was that if Magic Kingdom was staying open until 6am, we should take advantage of other parks as much as possible during the regular day.

-Originally, I thought “oh, if Disney is open for 24 hours, wouldn’t it be cool if i could try to hit every single ride in every single park?”
+Originally, I thought, “Oh, if Disney is open for 24 hours, wouldn’t it be cool if we could try to hit every ride in every park?”
 (I think it’s possible that I just heard a few of you say “HA!” to that preposterous idea.
 Right on with that reaction, because it is kind of a ridiculous thought.)
-(Though I do think that it’s maybe possible to make it happen if you have meticulous planning, incredible physical endurance, and luck on your side… this may have to be a real goal for a future leap day… )

 Around lunch time, Wendy and Marty headed back to the house to do some work and take naps.
 I went over to Epcot and kept going strong.
 (Well, kept going at least.)
-I visited all of the countries in the World Showcase and got my little coloring teddy bear stamped in each one.
+I visited all the countries in the World Showcase, getting my little paper teddy bear stamped in each one.

-I also went to Journey Into Imagination with Figment.
-I love that ride!
-I also adore that area after the ride with all the stuff that asks you to explore your imagination using music and colors and such.
-One cool thing in there was this huge memory game, stretched out on a wall, involving large panels of colored lights.
-A stranger ended up coming up and taking the bottom half of the game while I took care of the sequence in the top half of the panels.
-It was awesome to work together with a random person.
+One cool thing there was this huge memory game wight light panels stretched across a wall.
+A stranger ended up taking the bottom half, while I took care of the sequence at the top.
+It was awesome working together with a random person.
 We actually did pretty well.

 I love anything in Disney that reminds me to keep my mind open and think differently.
 My favorite things in Walt Disney World by far are those that remind me to dream, or those that teach me something about great dreamers from history.
-I feel like Disney World can be a pretty inspiring place.
+It’s an inspiring place.

 After all of that, while Epcot was closing, it was time to go rock Magic Kingdom ‘til the sun came up!

-We ran down there and were able to get in the park, but it was crazy!
-At that point I couldn’t even hear myself think,because first off, I had been at Disney World for about 17 hours already, but mainly because there were people everywhere.
+We ran down there, and were able to get in the park.
+But it was crazy!
+At that point I couldn’t even hear myself think.
+First off, I’d been at Walt Disney World for about 17 hours already, but mainly because there were people everywhere.
 Every.
 Where.